VITA

 STYLE

-Karl Oppermann’s primary medium was oil painting, yet the lightness of his watercolors also permeated his oil works.
-Both techniques exhibit a special dynamism that reflects Oppermann’s distinctive style.
-This characteristic style also extends to his drawings, evoking the brushstrokes of illustrators from the 1920s.
+Oppermann was a German artist whose main work was oil painting.
+The lightness of his watercolors can also be felt in his oil paintings.
+Both techniques are characterized by a special dynamism that shows Oppermann’s distinctive style.
+The same applies to his drawings, which recall the brushstrokes of illustrators from the 1920s.

 ERAS